Truck Drivers Money Saving Tips Email Newsletter

 illegal drugs isn't worth your trucking career.

-2. We would like to know how much trucking companies in Illinois have had to pay
+2. We would like to know how much trucking companies in Illinois have had to pay out

-in "distribution fees" in order to do business with the state.
+in order to do business with the state.
 If the

 trucking fee is repealed, how do Illinois-based trucking companies play

 to spend the money that would have gone to pay the fee?
 What other